padre-lab-eu/annoML-servant/README.md

 # annoML Servant
-This repository contains the Spring Boot Server which servese the **annoML Service API** for the [annoML](https://gitlab.thomb.org/thomborg/annoml) client.
+This repository contains the Spring Boot Server which serves the **annoML Service API** for the [annoML](https://gitlab.thomb.org/thomborg/annoml) client.

 ## Requirements
 - Java 8 JDK
 - Apache Maven
-- Running PostgresSQL
+- PostgreSQL

 ## Configuration
-There are two configuration files in src/main/resources.
+Two configuration files exist in src/main/resources.

 Use `application.yml` to specify the configuration of the annoML Service.

 ### JWT Authentication
-Provide here the shared secret between your authentication service and the annoML service
+The shared secret between your authentication service and the annoML service must be provided.
 ````
 authProvider:
   jwt: